 Day Three: Use local shops or farmers' markets instead of driving to out-of-town "shopping parks," as the Church puts it.
 How could I refuse a directive that uses the term "shopping parks?"
 But seriously, I know I'm lucky.
 I live in a neighborhood where I have two greengrocers, a fancy food market, two coffee bars, an amazing bakery, a wine shop, and a small pharmacy where everybody knows your name all within a three-block radius of our apartment.
 But much of my family still lives in car country, so I'm well aware of how tough it is to buy local, let alone walk there.
 And once in awhile, I do succumb to temptation and drive to one of the much-maligned but oh-so-convenient big-box malls that have sprung up across my borough over the last few years.
 But when I do, I take my cue from my Aunt Fran and Uncle Jerry back in St. Louis.
 They consolidate their shopping lists and buy in bulk to minimize treks to the store from their aptly named subdivision: Old Farm Estates.

 Back in Brooklyn, we also have a sprawling year-round farmers' market, one of 50 thriving markets in New York City.
 Before we moved to the other side of the neighborhood, it was right around the corner and part of our Saturday morning couples ritual, right up there with coffee, fresh bagels, and the Times.
 Now that I have to add distance plus time plus impatient kid, I rarely go and when I do, it's by car.
 (In my defense, it's a 10-minute drive.)
 But I checked the city's Greenmarket site and learned that come May, my smaller but closer farmers' market will reopen with new vendors, including the fresh fish guy who brings in his catch from off the coast of eastern Long Island.
 I can't wait.
-(To find your local farmers' market, go here.)
+(Find your local farmers' market here)

 Day Four: Tell politicians to take action on climate change today.
 In the wake of the disappointing Copenhagen climate summit meeting in December, it's clear that the rest of the world is looking to the United States, the largest carbon polluter in the developed world, to enact a cap-and-trade law.
 It's time to send a clear message to Washington: We want this pollution-control system, already adopted in Europe, which would cut greenhouse gas emissions by having companies buy and trade a shrinking number of permits to pollute.